CollectionBuilder/collectionbuilder.github.io/_docs/06_customization/intro.md

 section_order: 0
 ---

-Refer to the [.theme.yml section](theme.html) for more information about customizing the various pages in your collection.
+Refer to the [Theme File section](theme.html) for more information about customizing the various pages in your collection.

 The files discussed in this section will help you customize the website to fit the metadata that's driving it.
-Each of these files is a CSV (comma separated values) file that is stored in the /_data/ directory of your repository.
+Each of these files is a CSV (comma-separated-values) file that is stored in the /_data/ directory of your repository.
 You can edit this using your text editor (recommended) or you can edit them using excel, Google Sheets, or another spreadsheet program.

 - [Navigation Header Configuration](#config-nav) (config-nav.csv)
     - configure the navigation links in the header